 Consent must be clear, knowing and voluntary.
 Consent is active, not passive.
 Silence, in and of itself, cannot be interpreted as consent.
 Consent can be given by words or actions, as long as those words or actions create mutually understandable clear permission regarding willingness to engage in (and the conditions of) sexual activity.
 Also, in order to give effective consent, one must be of legal age.
 Further, consent to any one form of sexual activity cannot automatically imply consent to any other forms of sexual activity.
 Previous relationships or prior consent cannot imply consent to future sexual acts.

 Force is the use of physical violence and/or imposing on someone physically to gain sexual access.
 Force also includes threats, intimidation (implied threats) and coercion that overcomes resistance or produces consent.

 Incapacitation is a state where someone cannot make rational, reasonable decisions because they lack the capacity to give knowing consent.
 Incapacitation could result from mental disability, sleep, involuntary physical restraint, or from the ingestion of rape drugs.
-Possession, use and/or distribution of any of these substances, including, but not limited to Rohypnol, Ketamine, GHB, Burundanga, etc. is prohibited, and administering one of these drugs to another person is a violation of this policy.
-More information on these drugs can be found at http://www.911rape.org.
-Having sex with someone whom you know to be, or should know to be, incapacitated (mentally or physically) is a violation of this procedure.
+Possession, use and/or distribution of any of these substances, including, but not limited to Rohypnol, Ketomine, GHB, Burundanga, etc. is prohibited, and administering one of these drugs to another person is a violation of this policy.
+More information on these drugs can be found at the Rape Treatment Center.
+Having sex with someone whom you know to be, or should know to be, incapacitated (mentally or physically) is a violation of College policy.